Kapilendra Deva: Invasion of Bidar

 In 1461, Kapilendra Deva orchestrated a significant military campaign during the reign of Nizam Shah Bahmani.
 The primary aim of this strategic maneuver was to capture Berar, with a specific focus on the town of Achalpur in what is now modern-day Maharashtra.
 Backed by Kakatiya chiefs, Kapilendra Deva led his forces into a consequential military confrontation against the Bahmani Sultanate.
 Despite their initial intentions, the Gajapati forces, under Kapilendra Deva's leadership had to retreat.
-This sudden withdrawal stemmed from Jaunpur Sultan Husain Sharqi's invasion of Orissa.
-After capturing Tirhut, he sent detachments to conquer Orissa.
+This sudden withdrawal stemmed from Jaunpur Sultan Husain Sharqi's invasion of Odisha.
+After capturing Tirhut, he sent detachments to conquer Odisha.
 This compelled Kapilendra to retract from Bahmani territories, compelling him to seek peace.
 This turn of events forced the surrender of the Gajapati forces.
 The outcome of this campaign, set against the backdrop of Nizam Shah Bahmani's rule, left a lasting imprint on the historical tapestry of the region, shaping the narrative of Kapilendra Deva's military endeavors.